LibreriadeSatoshi/LBCL/ejercicios/semana5/ejercicio.md

 # Problem Statement

-Timelocks are mechanisms to create transactions that are locked until X unit of time.
-These transactions cannot be included in the block until the said time has passed.
-This can be useful for various types of transaction workflow situations where funds are locked trustlessly.
-`OP_RETURN` is an OP code that can be used to etch random data into a transaction.
-This has various use, from timestamping to Bitcoin-based NFTs.
-In the following exercise, we go through a workflow where an `Employee` is getting paid by an `Employer` but only after a certain time has passed.
-The employee also exclaims in joy and post a OP_RETURN spend for the whole world to see that he isn't jobless anymore.
+Relative timelocks are used to make input-specific locks.
+Using relative timelock, a transaction can be locked up to a certain number of blocks since the block in which the input it is referring to has been mined.

+The exercise below demonstrates using a relative timelock spend.

 ## Write a bash script to:

-#### Setup a TimeLock contract
+#### Setup a relative timelock

-1. Create three wallets: `Miner`, `Employee`, and `Employer`.
+1. Create two wallets: `Miner`, `Alice`.
-2. Fund the wallets by generating some blocks for `Miner` and sending some coins to `Employer`.
+2. Fund the wallets by generating some blocks for `Miner` and sending some coins to `Alice`.
-3. Create a salary transaction of 40 BTC, where the `Employer` pays the `Employee`.
-4. Add an absolute timelock of 500 Blocks for the transaction, i.e. the transaction cannot be included in the blockchain until the 500th block is mined.
+3. Confirm the transaction and assert that `Alice` has a positive balance.
+4. Create a transaction where `Alice` pays 10 BTC back to `Miner`, but with a relative timelock of 10 blocks.
-5. Report in a comment what happens when you try to broadcast this transaction.
+5. Report in the terminal output what happens when you try to broadcast the 2nd transaction.
-6. Mine up to 500th block and broadcast the transaction.
-7. Print the final balances of `Employee` and `Employer`.

-#### Spend from the TimeLock
+#### Spend from relative timeLock

-1. Create a spending transaction where the `Employee` spends the fund to a new `Employee` wallet address.
-2. Add an `OP_RETURN` output in the spending transaction with the string data "I got my salary, I am rich".
-3. Extract and broadcast the fully signed transaction.
-4. Print the final balances of the `Employee` and `Employer`.
+1. Generate 10 more blocks.
+2. Broadcast the 2nd transaction.
+Confirm it by generating one more block.
+3. Report Balance of `Alice`.

 ## Submission

 - Create a bash script with your solution for the entire exercise.
 - Save the script in the provided solution folder with the name `<your-discord-name>.sh`.
 - Create a pull request to add the new file to the solution folder.
 - The script must include all the exercise steps, but you can also add your own scripting improvements or enhancements.
+- The best script of the week will be showcased in the discord `shell-showcase` channel.

 ## Resources

 - Useful bash script examples: [https://linuxhint.com/30_bash_script_examples/](https://linuxhint.com/30_bash_script_examples/)
 - Useful `jq` examples: [https://www.baeldung.com/linux/jq-command-json](https://www.baeldung.com/linux/jq-command-json)
 - Use `jq` to create JSON: [https://spin.atomicobject.com/2021/06/08/jq-creating-updating-json/](https://spin.atomicobject.com/2021/06/08/jq-creating-updating-json/)